ghiscure/SSO-Internet-UGM/README.md

 1. edit config.json
 2. enter your UGM ID (without @\*.ugm.ac.id)
 3. enter your Password
-4. make a service to run autologin.py when startup
+4. make a service to run autologin.py on startup